Monday, 31 July 2023

 But, of course, there's more to the story than just that.
 Happiness Patrol is a vicious satire on Thatcherism and conservative ideologies, in general.
 But, rather than trying to get into political specifics, the author frames the allegory under the ludicrous premise of a government that punishes you for appearing sad.
 Taking this tact makes this particular underlying message more subtle.
 We still feel we're getting a Doctor Who story rather than being subjected to someone's agenda (like, say, a Producer who's Buddhist giving us a story all about Buddhism!).

 The final really big layer to Happiness Patrol is its general commentary on basic human nature.
-Its main message is the simple concept that happiness cannot exist without sadness beside it.
-That final confrontation between hero and villainess is beautiful as the Doctor makes the coin appear through sleight-of-hand and proclaims: "Two sides.
+Its main message is the simplest of concepts: Happiness cannot exist without sadness beside it.
+That final confrontation between hero and villainess is absolutely beautiful.
+I so love how the Doctor makes the coin appear through sleight-of-hand and proclaims: "Two sides.
 One coin."
-Helen A's meltdown after discovering Fifi is the absolutely perfect fate for her.
+It's one of Seven's many Great Moments throughout this season and the next.
+Helen A's meltdown after discovering Fifi is the perfect fate for her.
 The story could have closed on that scene, of course.
 And it nearly did.
 But the coda ends up still working quite well.

 And then there's that other bit of controversy: the Candyman.
 Not only did he polarize fans even more over this story, but he almost led to a lawsuit for the BBC!
 Like the extremely literal Caretakers in Paradise Towers, Candyman does put a slight strain on our suspension of disbelief.
 Particularly since he can be immobilised by simply spraying lemonade on his feet!